Skip to content

 Prometheus workspace

-As mentioned at the beginning, CloudWatch Metrics are extremely expensive, so we’ll be configuring a managed Prometheus right away, which is at least 90% cheaper in storage.
+As mentioned at the beginning, CloudWatch Metrics are extremely expensive, so these instructions configure a managed Prometheus right away, which is at least 90% cheaper in storage.

-Refer to the AWS docs on how to create a Prometheus workspace on the console, or use the following AWS commands (which will left the ARN exported for follow up steps):
+Refer to the AWS docs on how to create a Prometheus workspace on the console, or use the following AWS commands (which leave the ARN exported for follow-up steps):

 AMP_WORKSPACE_ALIAS=<WORKSPACE-ALIAS>